Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 So the next night, I did.
 And you know what?
 I get it now.
 I totally get the hype.

-This dish is ridiculously good.
+This dish is ridiculously delicious.
 Like, lick-your-plate-clean good.
 The sauce is creamy and garlicky with these sweet, tangy sun-dried tomatoes that just make everything taste incredible.
 The pasta soaks up all that flavor.
 The chicken stays juicy and tender.

 Since that first time, we’ve made this at least six times.
 It’s become our go-to for date nights, family dinners, and those nights when we just want something that feels special without spending hours in the kitchen.